JGalle83/stata/README.md

 # stata-genomics-ado
 This is a repository of stata codes that I have written.

-Most are for use in genomic analysis and all were written to work on a windows 10 machine and STATA 13.1 MP Some packages, like the genotypeqc command use v13+ to create docx files.
+Most are for use in genomic analysis and all were written to work on a windows 10 machine and STATA 13.1 MP.

+Some packages, like the genotypeqc command use v13+ to create docx files.

-To install all packages run the install_all.do script on your local compute To install a specific module (and its dependencies) run the following;
+To install all packages run the install_all.do script on your local computer

+To install a specific module (and its dependencies) run the following;

 *installing the bim2dta package*